drewling/headless-documentation/index.md

 ---
-title: Built in CSS support
+title: Headless.com - Docs
-description: Get to know more about next.js with the frequently asked questions.
+description: Get to know more about Next.js with the frequently asked questions.
 ---

-# Headless.com - Docs
+# Headless.com - Documentation

 <div class='cards'>
   <a href='/' class='card'>